-- In partnership with the Environment Agency Abu Dhabi and other NGOs, Aldar has enabled numerous monitoring and protection programs to preserve the UAE's diverse local biodiversity. - In 2022, Aldar partnered with the Environment Agency Abu Dhabi to carefully relocate gazelles to Al Faya Wildlife Holding Facility, a secure and open location, where the gazelles can roam freely and safely. - Volunteer programs: a variety of volunteering opportunities are provided to our employees through the partnerships we cultivate within the third sector.
-Examples are planting mangroves, cleaning beaches and Fujairah relief campaign.
+- In partnership with the Environment Agency Abu Dhabi and other NGOs, Aldar has enabled numerous monitoring and protection programs to preserve the UAE's diverse local biodiversity: - In 2022, Aldar partnered with the Environment Agency Abu Dhabi to carefully relocate gazelles to Al Faya Wildlife Holding Facility, a secure and open location, where the gazelles can roam freely and safely.

+Volunteer programs: a variety of volunteering opportunities are provided to our employees through the partnerships we cultivate within the third sector.
+Examples are

-16. General Information
+16.0 General Information